 Locations Setting options: Statewide, District and School.
 The NAEP report will only display state level results.
 The accountability report displays proficiency and targets data for Statewide and School settings only.

-The Annual Education Report includes information related to assessments, accountability, teacher quality, NAEP, pupil expenditures, civil rights and discipline, and Section 1003 School Improvement Funds, including data from all local education agencies in the state.
+The Annual Education Report includes information related to assessments, accountability, educator qualifications, NAEP, pupil expenditures, civil rights and discipline, and Section 1003 School Improvement Funds, including data from all local education agencies in the state.

 To meet federal guidelines, the report includes this assessment data: